mbaldessari/sync-branches/README.md

 GitHub Action to sync one branch when another is updated.

-This action is a fork of TreTuna/sync-branches which seems to be unmaintained.
+This action is a fork of mbaldessari/git-sync-branch

 ## Inputs